 The temple complex showcases a blend of Lanna and Burmese architectural styles, evident in the ornate chedi, the intricate wood carvings, and the serene prayer halls.
 The surrounding landscape, with its lush greenery and breathtaking vistas, adds to the temple’s spiritual aura.

-Arts And Crafts Flourished Under Lanna Kingdom
+Arts and Crafts Flourished Under the Lanna Kingdom

 The Lanna Kingdom under King Mengrai flourished as a cultural and artistic hub.
 The kingdom’s artisans produced exquisite textiles, ceramics, and metalwork, while its monks and scholars excelled in religious studies and literature.